-Implementation Deviation and causes deviation from the Promotion Item Yes No Summary description Sustainable Sustainable Development Best Practice Principles f TWSE/TPEx Lister Companies addition, annual salary adjustments are carried out based on market salary levels, the Company's profitability, and individual performance, in order to maintain overall compensation competitiveness and appropriately reflect the Company's business results in employee compensation.
+Promotion Item Yes : No Summary description deviation from the Sustainable Development Best- Practice Principles for TWSE/TPEx Listed Companies addition, annual salary adjustments are carried out based on market salary levels, the Company's profitability, and individual performance, in order to maintain overall compensation competitiveness and appropriately reflect the Company's business results in employee compensation.
 Workplace diversity and equality The Company advocates for the creation of a gender equal and inclusive workplace environment, respecting diverse social and cultural backgrounds.
 We strive to achieve equal pay for equal work and equal opportunities for promotion for both men and women.
 As of the end of 2024, there is an equal number of men and women who are division heads and above in the Company.
-In addition to this, there are other relevant measures: During pregnancy, an employee may apply for a reassignment if there is a job available within the department that is easier to perform and that the employee is able to perform.
+In addition to this, there are other relevant measures: 1.
+During pregnancy, an employee may apply for a reassignment if there is a job available within the department that is easier to perform and that the employee is able to perform.
 2. The Headquarters has established a nursery room on the 11th floor for employees with children under the age of two to breastfeed or pump milk.
 The nursery time is twice daily, with each session limited to thirty minutes.
 3. In order to raise a child under the age of three, an employee may apply for a shift adjustment or a reduction in working hours by one hour per day, provided that the reduced working hours are not subject to a claim for pay.
 4. After being in service for six months, employees may apply for parental leave without pay before any of their children reach the age of three years old.
-The period of this leave is until their children reach the age of three years old.
 The period of this leave is until their children reach the age of three years old but may not exceed two years.
-5. When an employee applies for reinstatement after taking parental leaves, each department shall not refuse or treat their absence as an absence that would affect the employee's attendance bonuses, performance evaluations, or any other adverse Companies affect performance evaluations or other related assessments.
+5. When an employee applies for reinstatement after taking parental leaves, each department shall not refuse or treat their absence as an absence that would affect the employee's attendance bonuses, performance evaluations, or any other adverse treatment.
+6. Miscarriage Leave: Employees who experience a miscarriage lat three months or more of pregnancy are entitled to four weeks of miscarriage leave Companies miscarriage leave.
+During the miscarriage leave period, employees are entitled to receive their regular salary.
+7. To support employees in caring for elderly family members or young children, family care leave was increased from 7 days to 14 days per year.
+Such leave does not affect performance evaluations or other related assessments.
 8. To support female employees undergoing assisted reproductive treatments, the Company offers 2 days of paid leave per year under its Assisted Reproductive Care Leave policy.
 9. To assist employees with childcare needs, the Company partnered with the Taipei Children's Welfare Center and Kuanhua Kindergarten to offer discounted tuition, as well as after-school care and tutoring programs, helping working parents balance family and career responsibilities.
 Retirement System and Benefits: 1.
 To ensure employees' well-being after retirement, the Company has established the Employee Retirement Guidelines and, in November 1994, set up the Employee Retirement Fund Management Committee to promote long-term and harmonious labor relations.
 Since March 1998, the Labor Standards Act has been applicable, and the Company has deposited retirement reserves in a designated account with the Bank of Taiwan under the name of the Supervisory Committee of Business Entities' Labor Retirement Reserve.
-Employees who meet the retirement requirements under the guidelines may retire accordingly.
-In line with the implementation of the Labor Pension Act in July 2005, the Company respects employee's monthly wages to the
+Employees who meet the retirement requirements under